pladus/PulseeR/README.md

   - Schedule - Crontab expression for scheduling
   - Timeout - timeout for routine execution.

+## Second

+You need to import PulseeR.Worker from Nuget repository: https://www.nuget.org/packages/PulseeR.Worker

+## Third thing

-Second thing you must to know - routines must implement IRoutine Interface and have RoutineKey attribute with value that correspond to Routines element in configuration.
+Routines must implement IRoutine Interface and have RoutineKey attribute with value that correspond to Routines element in configuration.
 For example:

 C#
 ```c#